microsoft/azure-devops-symbols/README.md

 const { AzureDevOpsSymbolsPlugin } = require('azure-devops-symbols-webpack4-plugin');
 ```

-Note that the plugin doesn't work when combined with the Webpack v4-compatible [webpack-subresource-integrity](https://www.npmjs.com/package/webpack-subresource-integrity) plugin.
+> Note: the plugin doesn't work when combined with the Webpack v4-compatible [webpack-subresource-integrity](https://www.npmjs.com/package/webpack-subresource-integrity) plugin.

 ### option b) Stamp using cli script
 If you don't use webpack you can add an extra step in your pipeline by using the cli tool: